Does GPS SmartPhone Use data

 Your location changes quite frequently while travelling pushing the GPS navigation application to download quite a number of maps and would consume good amount of data.

-Google maps application is FREE to use but they do need area maps to be downloaded.
+Google maps app is FREE to use but they do need area maps to be downloaded.

-If not downloaded, and you use Google maps to find directions using your own FREE GPS receiver (installed in your smartphone), it would still need your mobile internet connection to get maps on the go and show you directions.
+If not downloaded, and you use Google maps to find directions using your own FREE GPS receiver (installed in your smartphone) using your mobile internet connection to get maps on the go and show you directions.

 What if I use GPS while travelling in another country?
 Will it cost something in roaming?